Josh's Frogs LogoJosh's Frogs Logo

 Name: The Hourglass Tree Frog has a very obvious common name – it has a golden hourglass shape on its back!
 It’s scientific name is Dendropsophus ebraccatus which means to not wear pants.
 The hourglass tree frog was previously known as Hyla ebraccata

-Size: At the time of sale, captive bred Hourglass Tree Frogs from Josh’s Frogs will measure about 1/2″ and be between 8 and 10 weeks old.
-After about 10 months they will be nearly adult size, with males measuring about 3/4″ and females around 1 1/2".
+Size: At the time of sale, captive bred Hourglass Tree Frogs from Josh’s Frogs will measure about 1/2 an inch and be between 8 and 10 weeks old.
+After about 10 months they will be nearly adult size, with males measuring about 3/4 of an inch and females around 1 & 1/2 inches.

 Age: With proper care, Hourglass Tree Frogs can live up to and over 5 years.
 Reports of 8-10 year old animals abound, and many hobbyists routinely keep Hourglass Tree Frogs for 4-5 years.
 All Hourglass Tree Frog froglets sold by Josh's Frogs are 8-10 weeks old.

-Feeding: At the time of sale, captive bred Hourglass Tree Frogs from Josh’s Frogs have been chowing down on 1/4″ crickets, and they will continue to eat that size for the rest of their life.
+Feeding: At the time of sale, captive bred Hourglass Tree Frogs from Josh’s Frogs have been chowing down on 1/4 inch crickets, and they will continue to eat that size for the rest of their life.
 All crickets should be be dusted with a quality vitamin/mineral supplement.
-At Josh's Frogs, we dust with Repashy Calcium Plus, RepCal Calcium with D3, and RepCal Herptivite.
+At Josh's Frogs, we dust with Repashy Calcium Plus, Rep-Cal Calcium with D3, and Rep-Cal Herptivite.

 Color/Pattern: In daylight, Hourglass Tree Frogs are more of a muted brown, yellow, and cream color.
-At night, when they are active, hourglass tree frogs are bright white, tan, and gold in color - very pretty little frogs!
+At night when they are active, these frogs are bright white, tan, and gold in color-very pretty little frogs!

 Social Behavior: These frogs are easily kept in groups, especially when young.
-Make sure that all frogs are getting adequate food - sometimes froglets will outcompete each other.
-We house males and females separately at Josh's Frogs - males may bother females by constantly trying to mate.
+Make sure that all frogs are getting adequate food, as sometimes froglets will outcompete each other.
+We house males and females separately at Josh's Frogs, considering males may bother females by constantly trying to mate.
 If this happens, separate the frogs or reduce the humidity.
-Josh's Frogs recommends purchasing multiple frogs if you are interested in breeding them – this greatly increases the chances of getting a pair.

 Breeding: Hourglass Tree Frogs travel down to the forest floor in search of pools of water to breed.
-Eggs are laid on vegetation hanging above the pools or among vegetation that's partically submerged - eggs can be laid at, above, or below the water's surfeace.
+Eggs are laid on vegetation hanging above the pools or among vegetation that's partially submerged—eggs can be laid at, above, or below the water's surface.
 Tadpoles quickly grow in the pools, and can leave the water in 6-8 weeks.
 Young Hourglass Tree Frogs live around the edges of the pools, before making their way back up into the canopy.
 In captivity, hourglass tree frogs are typically bred in a rain chamber.

 History in the Hobby: Hourglass Tree Frogs have had a mixed history in the hobby.
 Available typically as wild caught animals that did not survive for long, captive bred hourglass tree frogs tend to be hardy captives.
 Increasing numbers of hourglass tree frogs are available from businesses and hobbyists - definitely a step in the right direction!